Why is it important to install the correct gas pipe size for fire pits?

 If you have 100,000 BTU available from your gas source for your fire pit, and the fire pit is 20 feet from the gas source, you would need a 3/4″ diameter hard pipe.

 If the same fire pit is 100 feet from the gas source then you would need a 1″ diameter pipe.
-The 3/4″ pipe over 100 feet would only deliver 68,000 BTU’s! ( Natural Gas ), two-thirds of what is required!
+The 3/4″ pipe over 100 feet would only deliver 68,000 BTUs! ( Natural Gas ), two-thirds of what is required!

-For a great fire pit flame there are two major issues to be addressed:
+For a great fire pit flame, there are two major issues to be addressed:

 - The BTU rating of the burner must match the BTU rating of your available gas supply

-- You must select the correct sized pipe to get the gas from its source to the fire pit site
+- You must select the correct sized pipe to get gas from its source to the fire pit site

-The following Gas Hard Piping Size For Fire Pits charts are for a new gas line installations directly from the gas source.
+The following Gas Hard Piping Size For Fire Pits charts are for new gas line installations directly from the gas source.
 If you are connecting to an existing gas line, you must take into consideration the surplus capacity of the existing system, to ensure you will have sufficient pressure at your fire pit.

 These charts are for reference only; we strongly recommend you consult with a Licensed Plumber/Gas Fitter or the NFPA54 ( National F Gas Code – current edition ) for more details.

-How to use the Charts?
+How to use the Gas Line BTU Chart?

 Using the Natural Gas Chart as an example, let’s assume you are planning to install a 75,000 BTU gas burner in your fire pit project.
 The vertical column on the left represents the length of hard piping connecting your gas source to the fire pit structure. ( Add 5 feet to that length for every 90-degree bend in the pipe length.)
 The row across the top represents the possible gas pipe diameters, i.e., 1/2 “, 3/4” etc.

 Now we look to the right along the line of figures that will provide our 75,000 BTU unit with enough gas.
-The first figure we find is 28, that is 28,000 BTU, so that is not enough for our 75,000 BTU unit.
+The first figure we find is 28, which is 28,000 BTU, so that is not enough for our 75,000 BTU unit.

-The next figure to the right is 60 that represents 60,000 BTU, which is still not enough for our 75,000 BTU unit, so continuing moving to the right, the next figure is 117 ( i.e 117,000 Btu ), and that is more than enough for your 75,000 BTU requirement.
+The next figure to the right is 60 which represents 60,000 BTU, which is still not enough for our 75,000 BTU unit, so continuing moving to the right, the next figure is 117 ( i.e 117,000 Btu ), and that is more than enough for your 75,000 BTU requirement.

 Now, look up to the top row of the chart above the 117 figure, and that shows that you will need a 1″ diameter gas pipe.

-Natural Gas Hard Pipe Size Chart
+Natural Gas Pipe Sizing Chart

-Liquid Propane Chart
+Liquid Propane Pipe Sizing Chart